Best Winter Curb Appeal Ideas from 18 Professionals

-Time Consuming and Costly, happen to describe your Fall clean-up – Especially, if you live in South East Michigan.
-Most Important – Don’t wait too long!
-Once the last of the leaves have fallen, be READY to Begin Preparing for the Winter Months.
+Don’t wait too long!
+Once the last of the leaves have fallen, be ready to Begin Preparing for the Winter Months.

-Your home exterior may not show as well as it DOES … in the Spring or Summer with all the Flowers Blooming – Right?
+Your home exterior may not show as well as it does in the spring or summer with all the flowers blooming – Right?
 Wrong!
-If you Follow a Few good Tips – you can make you Home POP with winter Curb Appeal!
+If you follow a few good tips, you can make your home pop with winter curb appeal!

-1st – Remove all the leaves and sticks from the flower beds, and cut back all the Roses, Lillie’s, Butterfly Bushes, Grasses … whatever you have, … and the hardest part of your Job is Done!
+First, remove all the leaves and sticks from the flower beds, and cut back all the roses, lilies, butterfly bushes, grasses, or whatever you have, and the hardest part of your job is done!

-When I used to take a Listing in the Fall or Winter – I made a few Suggestions, to the Sellers, of how to make their house SPARKLE and be UNFORGETABLE – Remember – it take ONLY ONE Buyer for Your Home!
+When I used to take a listing in the fall or winter, I would make a few suggestions to the sellers of how to make their house sparkle and be unforgettable.
+Remember, it takes only one buyer for your home!

-Then – If you want to – REALLY make your home POP! … Start Thinking Out- side the Box!
-Why not put a Stone Patio in with Built in Bench Seating and a Bonfire Pit in the Middle!
+Then, If you want to really make your home pop, start thinking outside of the box!
+Why not put a stone patio in with built-in bench seating and a bonfire pit in the middle.
 How many of your friends have one of these?
-This costs around $6,000 – but you really get people thinking … WOW, We Could Have So Much Fun with That!
+This costs around $6,000 but you really get people thinking wow, we could have so much fun with that.

 David Cronnin is one of the top agents in Indiana and is passionate about helping Hoosiers find their dream homes.
 David was named Top Solo All-Star Agent by Indianapolis Business Journal, Top Solo Agent for RE/MAX Ability Plus, and was a Five-Star Real Estate Award Winner by Indianapolis Monthly Magazine.